 Discussing older women's rights

-Baroness Sally Greengross OBE, Chief Executive of the International Longevity Centre-UK, discusses older women's rights.
+Baroness Sally Greengross OBE was Chief Executive of the International Longevity Centre-UK.
+She wrote this piece for us on older women's rights.

 It is often noted that women live longer than men.
 What is less often noted is the lack of equality between older men and older women.